knaw-huc/ehri-nl-nn-site/content/news/ehri-eric_launch/index.en.md

 *“EHRI has been successfully supporting transnational Holocaust research and documentation since 2010.
 Becoming a permanent ERIC is a significant milestone for us.
 Thanks to the support of our founding members and the European Commission, we can ensure the long-term sustainability of our work and expand our activities and services.
 But establishing EHRI as a permanent European organisation is not only important for scientific reason.
 It also signals that Holocaust archives and research matter and that Europe can only flourish if it understands its history and continues to consider the lessons and legacies of its darkest chapter.
 For me, that has been one of the key motivations to work towards becoming an ERIC, and I am very pleased to be able to celebrate this achievement today.”* Dr Reto Speck, Co-Director of EHRI

+**A distributed Research Infrastructure EHRI-NL**

 The EHRI-ERIC will be headquartered in the Netherlands, one of [ten founding countries](https://www.ehri-project.eu/wp-content/uploads/2025/01/Leporello-EHRI-online.pdf) that further include Austria, Croatia, Germany, Israel, Poland, Romania, Slovakia, the Czech Republic and the United Kingdom.
 Belgium intends to join EHRI-ERIC in 2025, and EHRI is already reaching out to other countries to join in the near future.

 The set-up of this permanent Holocaust research infrastructure and the required staff are paid for by the member states themselves.
 The Netherlands is the hosting country and will house the central office of EHRI within the [NIOD](http://www.niod.nl/) Institute for War, Holocaust and Genocide Studies in Amsterdam.
 In all member countries of this new EHRI organisation, national nodes will be established, bringing together the leading Holocaust related institutions in coordinated national networks.

+In the Netherlands, EHRI-NL is under construction, with the NIOD, the Jewish Cultural Quarter and the Amsterdam University taking the lead.
+EHRI-NL has its own financing, network and objectives that are important for the Dutch branch.
+The emphasis at the Dutch node is, among other things, on promoting cooperation between the research and archive world.
+The connection with EHRI-ERIC guarantees a transnational vision.

+**Solid foundation**

 After the launch, EHRI doesn’t have to start from scratch but will be able to continue and expand many of its current activities, building on previous European-funded projects that have been running since 2010.
 Across these projects, the [participating institutions](https://www.ehri-project.eu/consortium/) have already developed a solid foundation for transnational Holocaust research and documentation facilities, creating substantial benefits for its many users.
 For instance, the [EHRI Portal](https://portal.ehri-project.eu/) and the [Conny Kristel Fellowship Programme](https://www.ehri-project.eu/conny-kristel-fellowships/) offer users online and in-person access to Holocaust-related archival material held in institutions across Europe and beyond.
 At the same time, EHRI’s wider portfolio of services offers important training and networking opportunities, as well as tools for the digital analysis, interpretation, visualisation and dissemination of Holocaust archives and research.
 With its long-term future secured, EHRI can continuously enhance and expand these services.
 Thereby it will maximise its scientific impact and contribute to Holocaust-related public policy areas such as the fight against Holocaust denial and distortion, antisemitism, racism and xenophobia.